utdemir/distributed-dataset/README.md

   This module provides a `Dataset` type which lets you express transformations on a distributed multiset.

   API is highly inspired from Apache Spark's RDD API.
-You can see the example below to get a taste of how it looks.
+See the [example](/examples/gh/Main.hs) to get a taste.

   It uses pluggable `ShuffleStore`'s for storing intermediate compuation results.
 See 'distributed-dataset-aws' for an implementation using S3.